Dogs Talk…if we learn how to listen. Canine Body Language Coaching

 How We Can Work Together

-I offer specialised sessions designed to help you and your family become fluent in “speaking dog”.
+I offer bespoke “Walk & Learn” sessions designed to help you and your family become confident in “dog speak”.
 By bridging the communication gap, we move away from guesswork and toward a relationship built on genuine, two-way trust.

 “Walk & Learn” Sessions: There is no better classroom than the real world.
 During these sessions, we’ll walk with your dog(s) in a *real-world environment.
 I’ll help you narrate what your dog is “saying” in real-time, helping you understand their personality, their triggers, and their joys.